Nondeterministic Turing machine

 In theoretical computer science, a nondeterministic Turing machine (NTM) is a theoretical model of computation whose governing rules specify more than one possible action when in some given situations.
 That is, an NTM's next state is not completely determined by its action and the current symbol it sees, unlike a deterministic Turing machine.

 NTMs are sometimes used in thought experiments to examine the abilities and limits of computers.
 One of the most important open problems in theoretical computer science is the P versus NP problem, which (among other equivalent formulations) concerns the question of how difficult it is to simulate nondeterministic computation with a deterministic computer.

 Background

 In essence, a Turing machine is imagined to be a simple computer that reads and writes symbols one at a time on an endless tape by strictly following a set of rules.
 It determines what action it should perform next according to its internal state and what symbol it currently sees.
-An example of one of a Turing Machine's rules might thus be: "If you are in state 2 and you see an 'A', then change it to 'B', move left, and change to state 3."
+An example of one of a Turing Machine's rules might thus be: "If you are in state 2 and you see an 'A', then change it to 'B', move left, and switch to state 3."